kubernetes-retired/external-storage/aws/efs/README.md

 NAME                                       CAPACITY   ACCESSMODES   RECLAIMPOLICY   STATUS    CLAIM         REASON    AGE pvc-557b4436-ed73-11e6-84b3-06a700dda5f5   1Mi        RWX           Delete          Bound     default/efs             2s
 ```
-Note: any pod that consumes the claim will be able to read/write to the volume.
-This is because the volumes are provisioned with a GID (from the default range or according to `gidMin` + `gidMax`) and any pod that mounts the volume via the claim automatically gets the GID as a supplemental group.

 ---
 ##### Optional: AWS credentials secret